stat545ubc-2024/assignment-b1-henryqian86/AssignmentB1.md

     "summary_funs must be a named list of functions"
   )
 })
 ```

+    ## Test passed 🎉

-The tests provided for the summarize_by_group() function are to cover a range of non-redundant inputs.
+The tests provided for the summarize_by_group() function are to cover a
+range of non-redundant inputs.

-Test 1 checks the basic functionality of the function using data with no missing values.
-This test ensures that, under standard conditions, the function performs correctly and produces expected results.
+Test 1 checks the basic functionality of the function using data with no
+missing values.
+This test ensures that, under standard conditions, the
+function performs correctly and produces expected results.

-Test 2 examines how the function handles NA values, using the na.rm = TRUE argument.
+Test 2 examines how the function handles NA values, using the na.rm =
+TRUE argument.

-Test 3 addresses input validation by intentionally providing a non-existent group column.
+Test 3 addresses input validation by intentionally providing a
+non-existent group column.

-Test 4 checks that the function does not fail or produce errors and instead returns a tibble with zero rows but correctly named columns.
+Test 4 checks that the function does not fail or produce errors and
+instead returns a tibble with zero rows but correctly named columns.

-Test 5 assesses the function's ability to validate the format of summary_funs.
+Test 5 assesses the function’s ability to validate the format of
+summary_funs.